 We have established stock ownership guidelines for our officers and directors.
-The Committee believes that officers will more effectively manage the Company in the best interests of the shareholders if they are also shareholders.
-The minimum ownership guideline for officers ranges from 10,000 to 90,000 shares, depending on the officer's position with the Company.
-Officers are given five years to meet the ownership guidelines.
+The Committee believes that officers will more effectively manage a company in the best interests of the shareholders if they are also shareholders.
+The minimum ownership guideline for directors is to hold shares with a value equal to three times their annual retainer.
+The minimum ownership guideline for our CEO is to hold shares with a value equal to five times his base salary.
+The other Named Executive Officers are required to hold shares with a value equal to three times their base salary.
+Directors and officers are given five years to meet the ownership guidelines.
 The Governance Committee reviews the Ownership Guidelines and monitors each covered executive's progress toward, and continued compliance with, the guidelines.
-Sales restrictions may be imposed upon the Company's officers and directors if the stock ownership guidelines are not met.
-For fiscal 2010, all officers were in compliance with the guidelines.
+Stock sales restrictions may be imposed upon officers and directors if the stock ownership guidelines are not met.
+All our officers and directors are in compliance with the guidelines.